 Homeowners who look to prolong their home’s lifespan should look into establishing proper roof maintenance practices.
 One of which is the prevention and quick repair of roof leaks.
-A leaking roof is actually one of the biggest problems you will encounter as a property owner, especially when it occurs because of melting snow.
+A roof leak when the winter snow melts is actually one of the biggest problems you will encounter as a property owner.
 However, you can easily learn the causes of roof leaks and use this knowledge to prevent it from occurring.

 When the piled up snow on top of your roof starts to melt, it tends to ruin down the side of your roof and refreeze.
 These refrozen bits of melted snow that form at the side of your roof are known as ice dams.
 Ice dams are potentially damaging since it actually causes water to pool up at the side of your roof, thus, damaging your home.
 Luckily, the formation of ice dams is easy to prevent.

 During the cold seasons, your warm house heats up the snow on top and causes it to melt.
 However, the top of your roof is oftentimes one of the warmest parts of the structure, so when the melted snow starts to fall off the side, it has a tendency to refreeze as it approaches the edge, which is actually one of the cooler parts of the roof.
 These ice dams are problematic not just because of the tendency for it to cause water to pool up on the roof sides, the weight alone of the ice dams is stressful to the roof edges and could cause structural damage.

 Even further damage occurs when the melted snow starts to form pools on the dams.
 The water is likely to seep in through the roof and into the home, causing roof leaks and internal damage to the roof’s underlying structures.